binayak597/Oyemo/backend/README.md

 - All responses are in JSON format.
 - For image upload, the file will be stored in the `uploads` directory on the server.
+- The `token` returned is a JWT for authentication in protected